The Videogame Cultures Project: 7th Global Meeting

 You may request that an invoice be sent to you which you may forward to your institution.
 It is your responsibility to ensure that the invoice is paid before the payment deadline.

 Payment may also be made using Paypal.
 Please note: a 4% charge applies to all items and services paid for in this way: this is the amount we are charged by Paypal.
-Please send us your Paypal account email so that we can send a payment request to you if you are paying by this method.
+If paying by this method please send us the email account connected with your Paypal account and we will forward you a request for payment.